pyepics/newportxps/README.md

  SampleY.Pos 0.24 {'type': 'UTS@UTS150PP@XPS-DRV11', 'max_velo': 20, 'max_accel': 80, 'low_limit': -74, 'high_limit': 74}
  SampleZ.Pos 2.5 {'type': 'UTS@UTS150PP@XPS-DRV11', 'max_velo': 20, 'max_accel': 80, 'low_limit': -74, 'high_limit': 74}

- >>> xps.move_stage('SampleZ', 1.0)
+ >>> xps.move_stage('SampleZ.Pos', 1.0)

+ >>> xps.home_group('DetectorX')

 ```

+On creation and initialization of the NewportXPS, the Groups and status of the
-That is, on initialization, the Groups are read and Stages defined, and can be queried or moved.
+controller are read in and Stages defined so that they can be queried or
+moved.

 The `NewportXPS` class has a number of methods to interact with the controller including: